This specialization will provide training in a set of related topics in signal processing and communications.

 Degree Requirements:

 At least nine courses are required (36 Units), of which at least FIVE must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.
+Courses applied toward the degree must be taken for letter grade; S/U grading is not acceptable.

 Select a minimum of six courses from the list below.
 Graduate students should not take more than (3) 100-level courses.